Decades-long Bella Vista Bypass project opens today

-BELLA VISTA -- Arkansas Gov. Asa Hutchinson, Missouri Gov. Mike Parson and other dignitaries marked the official completion of the new Interstate 49 Bella Vista Bypass with a ribbon cutting at the border Thursday.
+BELLA VISTA -- Arkansas Gov. Asa Hutchinson, Missouri Gov. Mike Parson and other dignitaries marked the official completion of the Interstate 49 Bella Vista bypass with a ribbon cutting at the border Thursday.

 Arkansas Transportation Department traffic counts show about 22,000 vehicles a day passing through Bella Vista on U.S. 71 near the state line, which is Bella Vista Way.
 About 18% of those vehicles are tractor-trailers.
-Regional planners anticipate most of those trucks will opt for I-49.
+Regional planners expect most of those trucks to opt for I-49.

 "This highway, yes, it's going to be a lot safer.
 Yes, it's going to be more convenient," Parson said.
 "But I guarantee, it'll also drive the economy of both our states because it'll be the opportunity, and you will see business follow this interstate."

-Both governors praised the partnership between the states and their respective departments of transportation and others who worked to get a missing link in I-49 completed.
+Both governors praised the cooperation between the states and their respective departments of transportation and others who worked to get the missing link in I-49 completed.

 "There's no reason for us to do things on our own when we can put our resources together and make things better," Parson said.

-Parson said the project should serve as a great model for the rest of the country.
+Parson said the project should serve as a model for the rest of the country.

 Hutchinson highlighted what the investment in infrastructure will mean for business and tourism in both states.